 Whether you have a little one who’s just beginning to learn in preschool, or a first grader who could use some review, there’s an easy way to make practicing writing and counting exciting — not a chore.

 The Scholastic Early Learners Write and Wipe books reinforce these fundamental skills with colorful exercises designed to make learning feel like a game, and they’re reusable, so you can revisit them as often as you’d like.

 Here are three ways these books make learning the essentials a whole lot easier (and affordable) for your kids.

 For more book and reading ideas, sign up for our Scholastic Parents newsletter.

 1. They’re learning disguised as play.

-With their eye-catching images and text, plus cool puzzles and exercises, the Write and Wipe books get kids excited about learning numbers and letters.
-“The takeaway for me as a parent is that it's a really fun way to introduce learning,” says Mara Lander, marketing lead for Scholastic Early Learners.
+With their eye-catching images and text, the Write and Wipe books get kids excited about learning numbers and letters.
 Expect to see traceable rocket ships and soccer balls alongside word-tracing exercises, and dalmatians and penguins that teach your child how to count.

-And don’t underestimate the usefulness of the handle on each book: Your little one will use it to take her learning activities everywhere, giving you a little more precious space in an already-stuffed bag.
+And don’t underestimate the usefulness of the handle on each book: Your little one will use it to take their learning activities everywhere.